rippedpiracy/site/docs/PC Software/software.md

 **[RuTracker.org](https://rutracker.org)** / **[RuTracker.net](https://rutracker.net)** / **[RuTracker.ru](https://rutracker.ru)**

 The go-to site for Software Piracy, for more than 10+ years.
+Requires Sign-up to search content.
 Everything is uploaded by members with more than decades of experience with checked uploads.

 **[m0nkrus](http://w14.monkrus.ws/)**

-Software cracked by the one and only m0nkrus, the most reliable Adobe cracker for many years.
+Software cracked by the one and only m0nkrus, the most reliable Adobe Cracker for many years.

 # DDLs